offgridauthor/songg/README.md

-(This code is in the process of being converted to use conventions more standard to ES6+, and to take advantage of ES syntactic features.)
+(This code is in the process of being converted to use conventions more standard to ES6+, and to demonstrate the newest EcmaScript coding features.)

 #### Music composition via scripting